-UAS is committed to equal opportunity for all, regardless of race, color, national origin, gender, age, marital status, religion, disability, sexual preference, veteran status, gender identity or gender expression.
-UAS's policy addresses equal opportunity in employment and recruitment.
-UAS does not discriminate on the basis of race, color, national origin, gender, physical disability, sexual orientation, veteran status, gender identity or gender expression in any of its programs or activities it conducts.
-Persons who are aggrieved may pursue a complaint or seek information by contacting UAS Human Resources or the UAS Senior Director.
+UGC is committed to equal opportunity for all, regardless of race, color, national origin, gender, age, marital status, religion, disability, sexual preference, or veteran status.
+The UGC's policy addresses equal opportunity in employment and recruitment.
+The UGC does not discriminate on the basis of race, color, national origin, gender, physical disability, sexual orientation, or veteran status in any of its programs or activities it conducts.
+Persons who are aggrieved may pursue a complaint or seek information by contacting The UGC Executive Director.